 Eventually, Whatsitsname discovers that he needs to kill more people to replace his old body parts, and what initially started as a revenge mission against criminals to bring justice, soon turns into a seemingly never-ending killing spree where the lines between criminals and innocents become very blurred.
 Violence leads to even more violence and Whatitsname becomes a clever symbol of the vicious cycle of violence that plagues Iraq.

-“There are no innocents who are completely innocent or criminals who are completely criminal.’
+‘There are no innocents who are completely innocent or criminals who are completely criminal.’
 This sentence drilled its way into his head like a bullet out of the blue.
 He stood in the middle of the street and looked up at the sky, waiting for the final moment when he would disintegrate into his original components.
-This was the realization that would undermine his mission – because every criminal he had killed was also a victim.”
+This was the realization that would undermine his mission – because every criminal he had killed was also a victim.

 He also attracts a group of assistants and followers, who help him carry out his mission.
 However, they soon get involved in their own inner conflicts and begin to splinter into factions in a way that brought to mind the brilliant sequence from the 1979 Monty Python film Life of Brian in which a group of followers are squabbling over how to interpret a “message” from their Messiah.

 I often see this novel marketed as a horror story, but I think this label is doing it a disservice, because people that will go into this expecting a scary story about a zombie who kills people on the streets of Baghdad, will most likely be disappointed.
 This is a literary novel about the effects of war that borrows elements from Mary Shelley’s Frankenstein and gives them a modern spin.
-One of my favourite reads from the 2018 Man Booker International Prize shortlist, Frankenstein in Baghdad is a novel that I definitely want to revisit sometime in the future.
+One of my favourites of the 2018 Man Booker International Prize shortlist, Frankenstein in Baghdad is a novel that I definitely want to revisit sometime in the future.